yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/spring-boot/spring-boot-mini.md

 1. Go to the local IP and Port you configured in your manifest file (<http://127.0.0.1:8080>).

-The PetClinic sample application is now connected to your Yugabyte Cloud cluster and running on Kubernetes locally on minikube.
+The PetClinic sample application is now connected to your YugabyteDB Managed cluster and running on Kubernetes locally on minikube.

 {{< tip title="Tip" >}}